solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_02_json_07.png)

+3. Additionally, you can use the `json_agg` combined with `row_to_json` to convert a series of columns in a select statement into json:

+    ```sql
+    select
+    	bedrooms,
+    	json_agg(row_to_json((name, street))) as jData
+	from
+        listings
+	group by
+        bedrooms
+    ```

+There are many other types of funtions and operators in PostgreSQL that you can utilize when working with JSON data.
+You can reference the latest information for PG16 in the [9.16.
+JSON Functions and Operators](https://www.postgresql.org/docs/16/functions-json.html) documentation.

 ### Task 3: Creating GIN indexes

 Although indexes on JSON data is not new to PG16 (available since 8.2 with JSON support since 9.2), it is a valuable feature to be aware of when working with PostgreSQL and JSON.
 GIN indexes can be used to efficiently search for keys or key/value pairs occurring within a large number of jsonb documents (datums).
 Two GIN “operator classes” are provided, offering different performance and flexibility trade-offs.